 Here are some useful tips and examples of great internal linking for eCommerce sites:

 - You need comprehensive, visible and easy to use primary navigation that allows your users (and search engines) to get from the home page to products in as few clicks as possible.
-A great example is Muddy Paws.
+A great example is Azteca Soccer.
 From the home page, you can navigate to products in just one click using the comprehensive main menu.

 - Make sure you link out from your blog articles to relevant category pages on the site.
 Don’t overdo it, but by attracting people into the site using your blog content and then directing them to your products is a great way of increasing sales.
 Simply Hike do a nice job of linking relevant terms from their blog posts to their category pages.